-To increase exposure to a variety of mock boards, obtain information about whether other sponsors in your region are organizing similar mock boards and attempt to coordinate efforts with these other sponsors so that your candidate can benefit from them in the form of an exchange of best practices.
+Collaborate with MockTo increase exposure to a variety of mock boards, obtain information about whether other sponsors in your region are organizing similar mock boards and attempt to coordinate efforts with these other sponsors so that your candidate can benefit from them in the form of an exchange of best practices.

-Clarify Mock Board Members Understanding of OSB Oral Exam Requirements Be sure to provide mock board members with as much information as you can on the board process so as to ensure that the mock board is as similar as possible to the actual Oral Board Examination including reference to the OSB website, For Trustees - How to Become a Trustee - Office of the Superintendent of Bankruptcy Canada.
+Clarify Mock BoardBe sure to provide mock board members with as muchMembers Understandinginformation as you can on the board process to ensureof OSB Oral Examthe mock board is as similar as possible to theRequirementsactual Oral Board Examination including reference to the OSB website

-Question Development

-In developing questions, it is helpful to pay attention to instructions on the OSB website: "As competencies relate to behaviour and how knowledge and skills are used, the oral board's questions normally relate to issues such as what people do, how they achieve a desired result, what they consider to be important and why, and their thought processes and rationale in reaching a conclusion."
+Question Development In developing questions, it is helpful to pay attention to instructions on the OSB website: "As competencies relate to behaviour and how knowledge and skills are used, the oral board's questions normally relate to issues such as what people do, how they achieve a desired result, what they consider to be important and why, and their thought processes and rationale in reaching a conclusion."